 (Jobs that aren’t disappearing: The 21 best jobs of the future)

-The U.S. may indeed be falling behind, but not for the reasons that Trump, or Hillary Clinton, has said.
+The U.S. may indeed be falling behind, but not for the reasons that Trump, or Hillary Clinton, have discussed.

 Trump can keep blaming China.
 He can put up as many trade barriers as he likes.
 This may raise the price of goods and increase high-skill, high-wage employment (e.g. A.I. developers, robot designers), but it won’t do anything for workers with only a high school education (i.e. coal miners or production line workers).
 Bringing back mass-employment production lines in the modern age is akin to bringing back whale oil as a power source.
 The days of Moby Dick are long gone; no one is risking life and limb to spear a whale.